NATIONAL GRADUATE SURVEY

 - To use graduates’ feedback to improve the quality of the study programmes and more specific, to revise the curricular, if necessary.

-The tracer studies conducted by the higher education institutions (NUST, IUM and UNAM) form part of a national collaborative project, NAMTRACE (Namibia Tracer Studies), coordinated by the National Council for Higher Education (NCHE).
+The tracer studies conducted by the higher education institutions (NUST, IUM, UNAM and IOL) form part of a national collaborative project, NAMTRACE (Namibia Tracer Studies), coordinated by the National Council for Higher Education (NCHE).

 How will the findings of this study be used?